ToxicFrog/vstruct/README.md

     end

 Except that it doesn't require you to know the number of records in advance, and doesn't read all of the records into memory at once.

+If `unpack` is true, it will additionally call `unpack()` (`table.unpack()` in 5.2) on each record and return the results of the unpacking, so that you can (for example) easily read a list of coordinates with:

+    for x,y,z in vstruct.records("f8 f8 f8", fd, true) do ...

+If `unpack` is false or unspecified, it behaves the same as `vstruct.unpack`.

 ## 5. Format string syntax ##